taindp98/VinBrain/report_week_1.md

 	* Policy Learning (Reinforcement Learning Agent)

 ### Finite state machine
 They are especially good when the number of things a user can say are limited.

+The FSM can change from one state to another in response to some external inputs; the change from one state to another is called a transition.
+A FSM is defined by a list of its states, its initial state, and the conditions for each transition.

+External inputs are user inputs, typically arrive to the FSM in the form of parsed intent and slot values.
+External inputs are also called triggers or events in FSM parlance.

 ### Deep Q-Learning